One-step replica symmetry breaking of random regular NAE-SAT I: The combinatorial model

 Similarly as above, $\hat{z}[\hat{\tau}]$ and $ \hat{\mm}[\hat{\tau}]$ are well-defined. \end{itemize} Moreover, observe that inductively, $\dot{\mm}[\dot{\tau}], \hat{\mm}[\hat{\tau}] $ are not Dirac measures unless $\dot{\tau}, \hat{\tau}\in \{0,1\}$. \end{defn} It turns out that $\dot{\mm}[\star], \hat{\mm}[\star]$ can be arbitrary measures for our purpose, and hence we assume that they are uniform measures on $\{0,1\}$.

 The equations \eqref{eq:def:bethe:bpmsg:dot} and \eqref{eq:def:bethe:bpmsg:hat} are known as \textit{belief propagation} equations.
-We refer the detailed explanation to Section 2 of \cite{ssz16} where the same notions are introduced, or to Chapter 14 of \cite{mm09} for more fundamental background.
+We refer the detailed explanation to \cite[Section 2]{ssz22} where the same notions are introduced, or to \cite[Ch.
+14]{mm09} for more fundamental background.
 From these quantities, we define the following local weights.